Layered Reasoning with Dependent Variables

 More about Dependent Variables

-You can create dependent variables directly in Brim Analytics or import them via a CSV.
+You can create dependent variables directly in Brim, add from the Brim Variable Library, or import dependent variables via a CSV.

 Brim can automatically create a dependent variable and the required input variables.
 This is handy for setting up complex logic like clinical trials.